gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

 ---

-## Setting the Retention Period
+## Setting the Immutability Period

-When configuring the retention period, consider setting it to align with your delta snapshot retention period, typically **four days**.
+When configuring the immutability period, consider setting it to align with your delta snapshot retention period, typically **four days**.

 - **Why Four Days?** This duration provides a buffer for identifying and resolving issues, especially over weekends.

-- **Example Scenario:** If an issue occurs on a Friday, the four-day retention period allows administrators until Monday or Tuesday to debug and recover data without the risk of backups being altered or deleted.
+- **Example Scenario:** If an issue occurs on a Friday, the four-day immutability period allows administrators until Monday or Tuesday to debug and recover data without the risk of backups being altered or deleted.

 ---